Camera drones and other unmanned aviation at Aalto University

 - The operator of the remotely piloted aircraft shall have drawn up a written safety assessment for the specific operation.

 - The operator shall have drawn up written operational instructions that include a description of both normal operations and emergency/malfunction procedures.
-Instructions for drafting a safety assessment operating procedures can be found on Trafi’s website: ‘RPAS Operations Manual’.
+Instructions for making operations manual and safety assessment can be found in “RPAS Operations Manual" (under the heading: "Additional requirements when flying above populated areas").

 According to the terms of Aalto University’s insurance policy, the maximum take-off mass must not exceed 20 kilograms.
 This is an exemption to the general rule of 25 kilograms.